 above photo that the trailer is mounted farther toward the rear of the

+frame than a normal trailer.
 The big news is the trailer.
 While I don't know

 the intended prototype (if any), this model captures the overall "feel"